Opo, my underwater guide, this hero

 July 3, 2017.
 I surface quietly, after the three-minute safety stop at 5 meters.
 I mechanically control my ascent speed on thedive computer on my left wrist, then I meet the eye of my guide Opo behind his mask, which goes back to the same pace, facing me.

-He was the one who welcomed me the day before at the nice little diving resort Tompotika, after my eventful journey to reach the village of Kampanar, on the eastern peninsula of Central Sulawesi.
+He was the one who welcomed me the day before at the nice little diving resort Tompotika, after my eventful journey to the village of Kampangar, on the eastern peninsula of Central Sulawesi.

 At 49 years old, he is an experienced Indonesian dive guide.
 Originally from Manado, he knows very well the most famous spots of Sulawesi.
 He has accompanied scientific expeditions, notably to the Banggai Islands, and has also worked for a long time at the Murex resort in Bangkawhere I've been before.
-During our discussions, during my stay in Kampanar, we discover common knowledge...
-The diving world is very small!
+In the course of our discussions during my stay in Kampangar, we discovered that we knew a lot about each other...
+The world of diving is a very small one!

-That day, Opo made me discover the magnificent site of Batu Tekek, off Kampanar.
+That day, Opo introduced me to the magnificent site of Batu Tekek, off the coast of Kampangar.
 A reef full of life, where colorful soft corals and gorgonians abound.
-He is a patient, attentive and benevolent guide.
-He took the time to show me the areas of the reef that were the most suitable for ambiance pictures.
+He's a patient, attentive and caring guide.
+He takes the time to show me the areas of the reef best suited to atmospheric photos.

 The visibility is not extraordinary (I was warned, in this season, in this region of Central Sulawesi, the water is very loaded with particles and plankton).
 But I still managed to make some nice pictures underwater.

-Once on the surface, we remove our equipment, move it to boatman And let's get back on the Tompotika boat.
-And there, when I want to check my dive parameters, I discover that my computer is not on my wrist anymore... 😱
+Once on the surface, we remove our equipment, move it to boatman and get back on the Tompotika boat.
+And there, when I want to check my dive parameters, I discover that my computer is no longer on my wrist... 😱

 The boat is not very big and we are not numerous, there is just another couple of divers, Nadia and Akim, another guide and the boatman.
 Everyone helps me to search, in the middle of fins and stabs (stabilizing vests) stored.
 We quickly realized that what is not on board is necessarily at the bottom of the water...